Elsayed01/Landing-Page-Project/README.md

 when you click on any section in the navbar, the page will take you directly to the section on the page in smooth move

 ## functionalities
-1 - bulding the navbar sections dynamically
+1 - building the navbar sections dynamically

 2 - dynamic active class&anchor

 3 - smooth scrolling

 ## author